Spreader Bar Sizing Calculator Skip to main content

 Frequently Asked Questions

 When slings attach to the ends of a spreader bar at an angle, the horizontal component of sling tension puts the bar in axial compression.
 Long, slender bars can buckle under this compression even if bending stress is acceptable.
-Buckling failure is sudden and catastrophic with no warning.
-The Euler buckling formula determines the critical load for the bar's length and cross-section.
+This app uses ideal Euler arithmetic as a screen; real end fittings, eccentricity, combined bending, and inelastic buckling still require qualified design review.

 Learn More